-Anyone who has used a mobile dating app has been asked to swipe through a list of faces, picking out the ones they want to talk to and kicking the rest to the digital curb.
+Anyone who has used a mobile dating app has been asked to swipe through faces and pick out the ones they want to connect with.
 Swiping is simple and easy, but serving up those millions of faces to phones around the world is not.

 Building the infrastructure to support tens of millions of swipes every day presents a substantial number of technical challenges.
 At OkCupid, we recently tackled the challenge of storing all of our users’ swipes more efficiently.

 Our users swipe over 25 million times a day

 Because our users swipe over 25 million times a day, simply remembering who we’ve already shown is not a trivial task.
 By using Bloom filters, a ‘sketch’ data structure which is exceptionally space efficient, we were able to reduce the memory we used on our system by 40%.
 In absolute terms, we saved 1.2 TB of RAM.
 That 1.2 TB savings made up nearly a third of the total memory capacity of all our matching servers at the time.

 Though Bloom filters are incredibly efficient, they typically cannot simply be dropped in as a replacement for a tree or hash table due to the limited set of operations they can perform, as well as their approximate nature.
 Many problems will take a bit of massaging to get the Bloom filter to be useful.
 In our case, that meant we had to store only a subset of our swipes, the ‘passes’.
 The rest of this post goes into the why’s and the how’s of our journey to get Bloom filters to work for us.

 Bloom Filters 101